Frequently Asked Questions: Defense of Marriage Act (DOMA) | May 2013

 - Immigration protections for binational couples

 Anti-gay activists are constantly implying that children of straight parents are better off than children of gay or lesbian parents.
-Usually they'll claim that "studies show children do best with a mother and a father" – but when they say this, they are citing studies that compared children of two-parent homes to children of single-parent homes.
+Usually they claim that “studies show children do best with a mother and a father,” citing studies that compared children of two-parent homes to children of single-parent homes.
 Those studies did NOT compare children of spouses of straight couples to children of gay and lesbian couples.
-All of the US's leading mainstream medical, educational and psychological associations overwhelmingly agree that children of gay and lesbian couples fare just as well as children of straight couples.
+All of the US’s leading mainstream medical, educational and psychological associations overwhelmingly agree that children of gay and lesbian couples fare just as well as children of straight couples.

 For example; The American Academy of Pediatrics says: "[S]cientific literature demonstrates" that same-sex couple children "fare as well."
 The American Psychiatric Association says: "Research indicates that optimal development for children is based not on the sexual orientation of the parents."
 The American Psychological Association says: "There is no scientific basis for concluding that lesbian mothers or gay fathers are unfit parents on the basis of their sexual orientation."
 The American Psychoanalytic Association says: "Gay and lesbian individuals and couples are capable of meeting the best interest of the child."
 The Child Welfare League of America says: "Any attempt to preclude or prevent gay, lesbian, and bisexual individuals or couples from parenting, based solely on their sexual orientation, is not in the best interest of children."